tibonto/educor/README.md

 ## Introduction

 EduCOR is an educational ontology for personalized recommendation learning systems that is based on a learning path and user profile.
 It represents the key components for a personalized learning system based on our requirement analysis.

+## Licence and Canonical Citation

+Our data are published under the licence [CC0 1.0 Universell (CC0 1.0) Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/deed.de) , and it has the canonical citation “E. Ilkou et al: EduCOR: An Educational and Career-Oriented Recommendation Ontology.
+April 2021.”.

 ## Ontology page